 Standard deviation is a statistical term to show us the range between average and the actual data.
 It allows us to understand the variability and consistency of the data.
 The higher standard deviation means larger dispensation while lower standard deviation means the data is consistent.

-When working with a numeric data set, you usually want to know is what the standard element of the set is.
-You can try finding the mean (the sum of all the individuals divided by the number of individuals) or the median (the individual that stands in the middle of sorted from low to high) but the middle of the set does not give reliable information about the set.
+When working with a numeric data set, you usually want to know what the standard element of the set is.
+You can try finding the mean or the median but the middle of the set does not give reliable information about the set.

 The standard deviation shows how consistent are the individuals are in this data set.
 Therefore it is commonly used and very important.

 Recommended Reading: How to Normalize Data in Excel?

 Let us show you how to calculate the Standard date by giving a very simple example.
 Let’s say you have a set of numeric data: 4, 6, 8, 12, 15.

 First, you should find the mean by you add all the numbers and divide them to the number of individuals in the data set.
 In this case, it is 45/5.
 So the mean is 9.

 Then, subtract all the numbers from the mean and square them so all the results will be positive instead of negative.
 It will be added up all these squared numbers to each other and divide them to one less of the number of individuals in our data set (which is 4 in this example).